Merchant Terms and Conditions

 4. Merchant agrees that will not sell, license, rent, lend, send, or distribute FasaPay Service in any way to Third Party.

-19. .
+21. .
 FORCE MAJEURE

 FasaPay Merchant will release FasaPay from all kinds of claims of any kind and in any form, in the event that FasaPay is unable to carry out instructions from FasaPay Merchant either in part or in whole due to events or causes beyond FasaPay's power or ability, including but not limited to any interference with computer viruses or Trojan Horses or harmful components that can interfere with FasaPay services, FasaPay web browser or computer system, user, Internet Service Provider, natural disaster, war, riot, state of equipment, malfunctioning system or transmission, power interruption, telecommunication interruption, sabotage, mass strike, government policy that prohibits FasaPay from providing Services, banking system failure as well as other events or causes beyond FasaPay's control or ability.

-20. .
+22. .
 DISPUTE RESOLUTION

 1. This Terms and Conditions shall be governed and construed in according with applicable Law.

-2. Any dispute arising from the implementation of these Terms and Conditions between the Merchant and FasaPay will be resolved by deliberation and consensus.
+2. Any dispute arising from the implementation of this Terms and Conditions between the Merchant and FasaPay will be resolved by deliberation and consensus.
 If the dispute cannot be resolved by deliberation and consensus, the Merchant and FasaPay agree to resolve it exclusively in accordance with the applicable jurisdiction according to the provisions contained in the Merchant cooperation agreement.

-3. In the event of a dispute between the Merchant and the Third Party (including the Customer), then by referring to Articles 3.7 (three point seven) and 11.2 (eleven point two) in these Terms and Conditions, the Merchant and Third Parties (including the Customer) agree not to involve and claim any responsibility from FasaPay because the Merchant and Third Party (including the Customer) already know and agree that goods and/or services for which payment is made using the service FasaPay is not a good and/or service of FasaPay so that any dispute arising between the Merchant and Third Parties (including the Customer) is not FasaPay's responsibility.
+3. In the event of a dispute between the Merchant and the Third Party (including the Customer), then by referring to Articles 3.7 (three point seven) and 11.1 (eleven point one) in this Terms and Conditions, the Merchant and Third Parties (including the Customer) agree not to involve and claim any responsibility from FasaPay because the Merchant and Third Party (including the Customer) already know and agree that goods and/or services for which payment is made using the service FasaPay is not a good and/or service of FasaPay so that any dispute arising between the Merchant and Third Parties (including the Customer) is not FasaPay's responsibility.
 FasaPay will only provide assistance as a payment system service provider including but not limited to providing transaction information and communication with the parties to the dispute for the purpose of resolving disputes.

-21. .
+23. .
 CLOSING

-Updated 2023-11-11
+Updated 2024-09-04